GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/index.md

 # IAP Desktop

-IAP Desktop is a Remote Desktop and SSH client that lets you connect to your Google Cloud VM instances from anywhere.
+IAP Desktop is an open-source Remote Desktop and SSH client that lets you connect to your Google Cloud VM instances from anywhere.

 [Download IAP Desktop](https://github.com/GoogleCloudPlatform/iap-desktop/releases/latest/download/IapDesktop.msi){ .md-button }